hyh2804/hyh2804.github.io/contents/awards.md

-2016   First Prize, Mathematics Contest of Senior High School in China
+2016   First Prize, Mathematics Contest of Senior High School in China.